 Position:

 Full sun.
 At least 8 hours a day.
-They do not enjoy humidity and grow best in regions with hot, dry summers and mild but cool winters.
+They do not tolerate humidity and grow best in regions with hot, dry summers and mild, cool winters.

 To bear fruit, they need a two-month dormancy period of cool weather.
-The kalamata olive tolerates cold better than most olive cultivars.
-Kalamata olive trees can tolerate some cold temperatures, but they generally prefer warmer climates.
+The Kalamata olive tolerates cold better than most olive cultivars.
 They can withstand temperatures as low as -6 to -12 for short periods.
 However, prolonged exposure to freezing temperatures can damage or kill the trees.
-If you live in a colder climate, you may need to take extra precautions such as providing frost protection during winter months to help your Kalamata olive tree survive.
+If you live in a colder climate, you may need to take extra precautions, such as providing frost protection during the winter months, to help your Kalamata olive tree survive.

 Size: